JBenda/inkcpp/README.md

 * Internal function calls.
 Fallback functions for externals.
 * Threads
 * Tunnels
-* Choices whose text is not a single, fixed string
 * Variable observers
 * Lists and whatever cool, crazy stuff Ink has been adding recently.